ASkyeye/RAGINGBULL/README.md

 # About

 RAGINGBULL is a DoublePulsar SMB2 variant for CVE-2020-0796.
 Intended to be run on Microsoft Windows 1909 installations.
 In its current state, its nothing more than a project template that will be developed during an active stream.

-Unfortunately, as of late I have yet to decide on the date of this stream.
+The stream will be performed at October 4th, 2020 at 8:00 PM Eastern Standard Time at [twitch.tv/SecIdiot](https://www.twitch.tv/SecIdiot)

 ## Tools
 * Assembly: nasm